newlyceum/curriculum/launch.md

 * [ ] Name / logo / motto project
 * [ ] Set up blogs, blog categories (exercise, daily journal)
 * [ ] Talk about essays and reports as articles and reviews
+* [ ] Choose one of Aesop's fables and explain how it relates to modern life

 #### Summer vacation, Jack